Fender’s Summer of Love

-As many of you know, the history of the Fender Telecaster dates back to 1951 when Leo Fender revolutionized guitar building and music with the introduction of the first-ever mass produced solid-body electric.
-Over the years, these guitars sold so well that they exist in essentially the same form to date.
-Flash back to the summer of 1967: The Summer of Love, where the colors were bright and the styles were simply psychedelic.
-CBS era Fender guitars were bold to begin with, but in 1968 they did the unimaginable…
+As many of you know, the origin of the Fender Telecaster dates back to 1951.
+Leo Fender revolutionized guitar building and music with the introduction of the first mass-produced solid-body electric guitar ever.
+Flash forward to the summer of 1967: The Summer of Love; where the colors were bright and the styles were psychedelic.
+CBS-era Fender guitars were bold to begin with, but in 1968 they did the unimaginable…

-You might think that there is no correlation between the Borden Chemical Company and Fender, but in this case you thought wrong.
+You might think that there is no correlation between Borden and Fender, but in this case, you thought wrong.
 During the 1960s, the world was going through a major cultural change.
-The Summer of Love and the “flower power” trend was taking over the pop culture scene.
+The Summer of Love and the “flower power” trend was taking over the pop culture scene by the later years of the decade.
 During this time, the political climate was dark and the music scene was rebelling, albeit peacefully.
 People ached for something bright and Fender was looking to put something new and exciting out on the market.
-It was then, in July of 1968, that Fender officially announced their newly available “Blue Flower” and “Paisley Red” Telecasters & Telecaster Basses in their price list.
+It was then, in July of 1968, that Fender officially announced their newly available “Blue Flower” and “Paisley Red” Telecasters & Telecaster Basses.

-We were lucky enough to come across a new-old stock roll of the Paisley finish Cling-Foil from an old shop in California.
-Seeing this material in its natural state with a true silver background just goes to show the age on these guitars where the silver has turned to gold under the yellowing of the clear coat.
+We were lucky enough to come across a new-old-stock roll of the Paisley finished Cling-Foil from an old shop in California.
+Seeing this material in its natural state with a true silver background just goes to show just how much these guitars age.
+Looking through the pictures, notice where the silver has turned to gold under the yellowing of the clear coat.

-Enjoy a few photos of this stunning bass!
+Enjoy a few photos of this stunning Telecaster!